Qwouzi/Lego-Ground-Generator/README.md

 !
 The Lego Models and Shaders aren't made by me and free on [Mecabricks.com](https://www.mecabricks.com) !

+If you download it from the github, you have to unpack the file until it is "WorldGen.zip" and then import it into Blender

 this addon is build pretty simple, there are only two sliders and one button.
 The first slider called "hight" is the strenght of the displacement modifier (tipp: dont mess with it, you can add mountains by hand).
 The second slider called "size" defines the size of the plate on the x and y axes.